God's Design for Your Body

 Questions to Reflect On

-• How does knowing you're made in God’s image affect your confidence?
+• How does knowing you are made in God's image affect your self-esteem?

-• In what ways can you reflect His love this week?
+• In what ways can you reflect God's love to others?

-• Do you compare yourself to others?
-How can your identity in Christ anchor you?
+• Do you ever compare yourself to others?
+How can focusing on your identity in Christ help?

-• How can your gifts be used to point others to God?
+• How can you use your talents and abilities to glorify God?

 “Whatever you do, do it all for the glory of God.”